-In the table below, percentage ownership is based on 16,048,181 shares of Common Stock outstanding as of December 6, 2022, including 11,300,000 shares issued as Merger Consideration, 1,025,000 shares of common stock issued in connection with the PIPE financing, and reflects the valid redemption of 2,380,246 ordinary shares by public stockholders of Lakeshore.
+In the table below, percentage ownership is based on 16,041,464 shares of common stock outstanding as of March 31, 2023.
 The table below does not include the common stock underlying the Private Warrants held by Sponsor or its affiliates because these securities are not exercisable until the registration statement of which this prospectus forms a part is effective.
-This table also assumes that there are no issuances of equity securities in connection with the Closing, including equity awards that may be issued under the 2022 Equity Incentive Plan following the Business Combination, and excludes any Earnout Shares.
+This table also excludes any Earnout Shares.

 Unless otherwise indicated, we believe that all persons named in the table have sole voting and investment power with respect to all shares of Common Stock beneficially owned by them.
-Unless otherwise noted, the business address of each of the following entities or individuals is 5860 West Las Positas Blvd., Suite 25, Pleasanton, CA 94588.
+Unless otherwise noted, the business address of each of the following entities or individuals is 5675 Gibraltar Drive, Pleasanton, CA 94588.

+Number of Shares Beneficially

-Name and Address of Beneficial Owner (1) Number of Shares Beneficially Owned % of Class
+Name and Address of Beneficial Owner Owned % of Class

 Directors and Named Executive Officers

-Leonard Liptak 465,706 2.9%
+Leonard Liptak 465,706 2.9 %

-Laing Rikkers (1) 345,290 2.15
+Laing Rikkers (1) 354,390 2.2

+Brian Dow

+Melinda Hungerman 191,536 1.2

 Sung Kim 107,316

-Melinda Hungerman 191,536 1.2
+Mark Murphy 92,008

-William Johnson 67,426
+William Johnson 76,526

 Leonard Hedge 70,255

 Jason Orchard

 Steven Pacelli 18,200

 Heather Rider 9,100

-All executive officers and directors as a group (9 individuals) 1,274,829 7.8%
+All executive officers and directors as a group (10 individuals) 1,385,037 8.6 %

 Greater than Five Percent Holders:

-HealthpointCapital, LLC (2) 6,660,239 41.5%
+HealthpointCapital, LLC (2) 6,660,239 41.5 %

-\ Less than 1%
+^{} Less than 1%

-(1) Ms. Rikkers serves on the investment committee at HealthpointCapital, LLC, but does not have beneficial ownership over shares held by the HPC Funds.
-Ms. Rikkers disclaims beneficial ownership of shares held by the HPC Funds, except to the extent of any pecuniary interest therein.

-(2) Includes interests to be acquired by funds ("HPC Funds") managed by HealthpointCapital, LLC and/or its affiliates ("HPC") in connection with the Business Combination.
-Does not include any interests that could be acquired in connection with a PIPE or Equity Investment.
+- (1) Ms. Rikkers serves on the investment committee at HealthpointCapital, LLC, but does not have beneficial ownership over shares held by the HPC Funds.
+Ms. Rikkers disclaims beneficial ownership of shares held by the HPC Funds, except to the extent of any pecuniary interest therein. - (2) Includes interests to be acquired by funds ("HPC Funds") managed by HealthpointCapital, LLC and/or its affiliates ("HPC") in connection with the Business Combination.
 Voting and dispositive power over the shares is held by an investment committee at HealthpointCapital, LLC, composed of more than three individuals, one of whom is Ms. Rikkers and none of whom have beneficial ownership over the shares.
 Ms. Rikkers disclaims beneficial ownership of such shares held by the HPC Funds, except to the extent of any pecuniary interest therein.
 HPC's address is 3708 Ashford Place, Greenville, NC 27858.